farcrycore/plugin-raygun/README.md

 > Distributed under the LGPL license; compatible with both the open source and commercial licenses of FarCry Core

-[Raygun.io](http://raygun.io/) is a SaaS solution for aggregating error logging, and providing reporting, notification and escallation.
+[Raygun.io](http://raygun.io/) is a SaaS solution for aggregating error logging, and providing reporting, notification and escalation.
 The plugin works by overriding the standard `farcry.core.packages.lib.error` component for error processing.

 ## Installation